petertseng/adventofcode-rb-2020/README.md

 Some may additionally support other ways:

 * Day 13 (Shuttle Search): If providing a comma-separated list on ARGV, will compute only part 2 on that list, skipping part 1.
+* Day 15 (Rambunctious Recitation): Can also pass comma-separated or space-separated list of numbers on ARGV.

 # Highlights